ARMmbed/uvisor/docs/core/PORTING.md

 ~/code/uvisor/platform/${family}/inc/config.h
 ```

-This file contains uVisor customizations that are not hardware-specific but can be chosen by each family (e.g. the default stack size).
+This file contains uVisor customizations that are not hardware-specific but can be chosen by each family (for example, the default stack size).

-The symbols that you can specify here are listed in the table below.
+This table lists symbols that you can specify.

 | Symbol                        | Description                    |
 |-------------------------------|--------------------------------|